kitnil/awesome/README.md

 - [shellhub](https://github.com/shellhub-io/shellhub) - :computer: Get seamless remote access to any Linux device.
 Centralized SSH for the edge and cloud computing
 - [tracesite](https://github.com/kalbhor/tracesite) - Go implementation of the traceroute tool
 - [go-fileserver](https://github.com/prdpx7/go-fileserver) - A simple HTTP Server to share files over WiFi via Qr Code
-- [gitsee](https://github.com/g14a/gitsee) - The backend service for a Github Visualization tool made for fun, but can be used to get an overview of a candidate during a hiring process.
 - [nschecker](https://github.com/ichikaway/nschecker) - DNS record changing detection tool with slack notification.
 - [glab](https://github.com/profclems/glab) - An open-source GitLab command line tool bringing GitLab's cool features to your command line
 - [slacksh](https://github.com/dwisiswant0/slacksh) - Interactivity with *nix shell system flexibly via Slack slash commands.